 Moreover, you don’t have to lose your bandwidth and storage by optimizing Images; Imagify uses its own servers.

 13. WP Rocket

-It is a drag and drop builder that lets you create forms with a few clicks – such as contact form, email subscription form, registration form, and payment form such as PayPal donation.
+WP Forms is a drag and drop builder that lets you create forms with a few clicks – such as contact forms, email subscription forms, registration forms, and payment forms such as PayPal donations.

 You can start from scratch or access pre-built forms templates to build customized forms in seconds.
 They look great on mobiles, tablets, and computers.

-With the form notification feature, you can respond as soon as you get a lead or a subscriber.
+You can respond as soon as you get a lead or a subscriber with the form notification feature.
 The forms come with built-in spam protection with Captcha technology.

 15. Woo Commerce

-The WordPress Cookie Consent plugin would be a great solution to easily achieve compliance with the GDPR law.
-Its smart features save you loads of time and effort that you will have to spend on it when you do it manually.
+The WordPress Cookie Consent plugin would be a great solution to easily comply with the GDPR law.
+Its intelligent features save you loads of time and effort that you will have to spend on it when you do it manually.

 The most essential feature provided by the plugin, as per the GDPR guidelines, is the cookie consent banner.
 You can style it as you wish, along with buttons that allow users to either ‘Add’ or ‘Reject’ cookies on your website.